mongodb-labs/drivers-evergreen-tools/.evergreen/csfle/gcpkms/README.md

 - Copy driver test files to the GCE instance.
 - Run driver tests on the GCE instance.
 - Delete the GCE instance.

+The included mock_server may be useful for local development.
+It simulates a [Metadata Server](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#applications).